ritza-co/handbook/principles.md

 learning experiences to writers, while also resulting in quality and quantity that could not be produced by any individual.
 The customer, the writer, and the consumer should all mutually benefit from every article we work on.

-## We actively remember that people are human (sad that we have to say this)
+## We actively remember that people are human
 We believe that autonomy and freedom are basic human rights and needs.
 Many employer-employee relationships are far too close to slavery.
 We don't do restraint of trades, we don't force people to work at specific times, or in specific locations.
 We don't tell people what to wear.
 We don't do performance reviews.
 We don't try to extract value from our employees or contractors.